Services

 How do I get started?

-Simply call the office at 775-829-8686 for your first appointment ask to set up a free consultation with one of the doctors so we can discuss your condition in detail.
+Simply call the office at 775-829-8686 for your first appointment and ask to set up a free MRI consultation with Dr. Daniel Welch to we can discuss your condition in detail.
 We will evaluate you for the best treatment options for your particular condition.